 Personally, I know that when I’m under pressure I can become critical and too self-reliant.
 I retreat into trusting myself when it would be more helpful to reach out to others.
 I then end up feeling more stress because I feel isolated.
 So, in a team context, I want my colleagues to watch out for that (as well as me self-monitoring) and call me out if they see it happening.

 Ideally, everyone in the team would be doing that.
 But that requires a certain level of disclosure and trust to work well.
-If you’re getting into this conversation, my advice, based on experience, is to start first with strengths and then move the conversation to risk areas.
+Based on experience, I will first start with strengths.
+Then move the conversation to risk areas.
 Starting with risks can put people on the back foot.

 To get a read on the risks in your team, ask: